walmartlabs/concord-website/docs/api/secret.md

 https://concord.example.com/api/v1/org/Default/secret
 ```

+After successful authentication with the prompted password, the server
+creates and stores both values with a secret.
+It can subsequently be used within
+your Concord flows.

 <a name="example-single-value-secret"/>

 ### Example: Storing a Single Value as Secret

-On a default installation you can store a single value with the default `admin`
+You can store a single value as a secret on Concord as follows:
-user and its authorization token:

 ```
-curl -H "Authorization: auBy4eDWrKWsyhiDp3AQiw" \
+curl -u myusername \
 -F name=myKey \
 -F type=data \
 -F data=myValue \
 https://concord.example.com/api/v1/org/Default/secret
 ```

+After successful authentication with the prompted password, the server
+creates and stores the value as a secret.
+It can subsequently be used within
+your Concord flows.

 <a name="get-key"/>
 ## Get Public SSH Key of Secret